Thank you! Your submission has been received!

 Imaginary Cloud logo

 • Front-end: The front-end of a mobile app is responsible for the user interface and the client-side code that runs on the device.
-This might include technologies such as HTML, CSS, and JavaScript.
+This might include technologies like Swift, Kotlin, Flutter, or React Native.

 • Back-end: A mobile app's back-end handles the server-side code and the database.
-This might include technologies such as a programming language (such as Python, Ruby, or Java), a web framework (such as Django or Rails), and a database management system (such as MySQL or PostgreSQL).
+This might include technologies such as Node.js, Django, or Firebase, and a database management system (such as MySQL or PostgreSQL).

 • Platform: The mobile platform (such as iOS or Android) provides the operating system and development tools used to build and run the app.
 This might include technologies such as the iOS SDK or Android SDK and programming languages such as Objective-C, Swift, Java, or Kotlin.